-Find yourself a name to work under as a freelancer, either being your own or a unique brand name, keep it simple and fresh.
+Find yourself a name to work under as a freelancer, either bring your own or a unique brand name and keep it simple and fresh.
 Remember less is more.

 Design your Brand’s Identity

 Do a lot of research when developing your brand face.
-Choose your colors off the bat and then starting working on your identity from there on.
+Choose your colours off the bat and then start working on your identity from there on.
 Remember this is a trademark by which you will be known, if people were to come across it on the streets they must be able to relate back to you.
 Take your time.

 Build your Portfolio Site